We guarantee PhD students full funding. As a departmental policy, we do not make offers of financial assistance to master’s applicants.

 Students are encouraged to seek outside funding , such as NSF, DOD, NASA, DOE, etc. fellowships, to provide maximum flexibility in the type of research pursued.
 Regardless of the source, full funding is guaranteed for PhD students for at least five years, provided they are making satisfactory progress toward their doctorate.

-Admission to the master’s program is not accompanied by financial aid, but there are opportunities for financial support after beginning the program.
+Admission to the master’s program is not accompanied by financial aid and students are expected to secure their own financial support.
+There are limited opportunities for department positions after beginning the program.

 Graduate student research assistant (GSRA) and graduate student instructor (GSI) positions are available, although these are very competitive.
-Most of these positions are given to doctoral students, as these students are hired to work on specific research projects, or they require teaching experience prior to pursuing careers in academia.
+Most of these positions are given to doctoral students.
+Approximately one-third of our SUGS students and 6% of our MSE students have a GSRA or GSI position during a term of their graduate program.

 The Aerospace Engineering Department’s work-study program is only for undergraduate students.
-Master’s students may apply for positions as graders, which are announced via email near the start of the semester.
+Master’s students may apply for positions as graders, which are announced via email after the start of the term.

 International students seeking employment must ensure that they are eligible to work, and that the number of hours of work does not exceed any restrictions stipulated in their visas.
 Students should keep in mind, however, that graduate classes may be time-consuming, and maintaining a high GPA can be difficult with the time demands of employment.